wpmetabox/docsv2/docs/extensions/mb-views.md

 ```
 {% for clone in post.tickets %}
-    Content here might be different depends on the field type
+    Content here might be different depending on the field type
 {% endfor %}
 ```

-This is a `for` loop, created by using Twig template engine.
+This is a `for` loop, created by using the Twig template engine.
 You'll find more details about it below.
 The content inside the `for` loop might be different depending on the field type.

 ### Group fields

-Group fields are marked with an arrow on the left, just like the image above.
+Group fields are marked with an arrow on the left, just like in the image above.
 Clicking on the arrow will toggle the group sub-fields.

 To insert a sub-field, click on the sub-field title, like inserting a normal field.
 Depending on the field type, it will open a popup for additional options or not.